gbmhunter/blog/content/programming/languages/c-plus-plus/cpp-on-embedded-systems/_index.md

 date: 2014-04-17
 description: A style/feature guide on writing firmware (code for microcontrollers) using C++.
 draft: false
-lastmod: 2022-05-31
+lastmod: 2022-09-29
-tags: [ c++, constructors, errors, status, initialization, embedded, firmware, classes, microcontrollers ]
+tags: [ c++, constructors, errors, status, initialization, embedded, firmware, classes, microcontrollers, NTBS, strings, pointers, MISRA, arrays, dynamic memory allocation, new, delete, malloc, free ]
 title: C++ On Embedded Systems
 type: page
 ---

 ## Overview

 One fear about using C++ on an embedded system is a decrease in performance (in terms of memory and processing speed).
 As with most complex issues, the answer really is -- "it depends".
+Also, the concept on what an embedded system various between people and companies.
+You can use most C++ features on high-level embedded devices that are running a full-blown OS such as Linux.
+What this page refers to is "deeply" embedded systems -- systems which are running "bare metal" (no OS) or with an RTOS on a microcontroller.
+Memory is normally very constrained, typical flash memory sizes are between 16-256kB, and RAM between 2-64kB.
+The CPU clock speed might be anywhere from 8 to 250MHz, with typically a single core.

-**I believe you can carefully select a subset of the C++ language which provides most of the benefits of OO-based design, but does not incur any signifcant performance hits for the target system**.
+**I believe you can carefully select a subset of the C++ language which provides most of the benefits of OO-based design, but does not incur any significant performance hits for the target embedded system**.

-This page aims to cover many of C++'s features and weigh-in on their suitability in embedded systems.
+This page aims to cover many of C++'s features and weigh-in on their suitability in deeply embedded systems.

 ## C++ Features That Should Be Used